NathanSaunders01/ProductivityTracker/README.md

-## Merit
+## Merit - Another productivity web app

-#### Combining your to-do list, good habits and guilty pleasures to increase productivity and using visuals and other incentives
+#### Combining your to-do list, good habits and guilty pleasures to boost motivation and persistence using visuals, gamification and other incentives